-Having just read Breakfast at Tiffany’s, I have become interested in Truman Capote, a brilliant American novelist with a complex past.
-He was quite the socialite, in his time.
-A couple weeks ago, I got my hands on an original 1965 edition of Capote’s masterpiece, In Cold Blood, a gripping account of the 1959 murders of four members of the Clutter family in the tiny, rural town of Holcomb, Kansas.
-Capote denoted this work the first ever “nonfiction novel,” a label that has remained a subject of controversy to this day.
-He acknowledges how the premise and plot of the book (the town, the murders, the investigation into the killers and their execution) are all based on fact (Capote interviewed extensively, stayed in the town and took copious notes, etc.).
-However, the catch is that Capote wrote the story exactly like a (seemingly fictitious) novel, with lilting prose and recreated dialogue.
-The question is: to what extent can we consider the work a truthful, detailed account of a series of horrific murders and the chaos that followed, versus one in some respect “marred” by Capote’s overshadowing interpretation?
+Having just read Breakfast at Tiffany’s, I have recently become interested in Truman Capote, an American novelist with a complex past and quite the socialite in his time.
+A couple weeks ago, I found an original 1965 edition of Capote’s masterpiece, In Cold Blood, a gripping account of the 1959 murders of four members of the Clutter family in the tiny, rural town of Holcomb, Kansas.
+Capote denoted this work the first ever “nonfiction novel,” a label that has remained subject to controversy to this day.
+The premise and plot of the book (the town, the murders, the investigation into the killers and their execution) are all based on fact (Capote interviewed extensively, stayed in the town and took copious notes, etc.); however, the catch is that Capote wrote the story exactly like a (seemingly fictitious) novel, complete with lilting prose and recreated dialogue.
+The question, then?
+To what extent can we consider the work a truthful, detailed account of a series of horrific murders and the chaos that followed, versus one in some respect “marred” by Capote’s overshadowing interpretation?
 Where is the line?
-It’s an interesting question to deliberate, although not the subject of this post.
+Interesting to deliberate, though not the subject of this post.

 In Cold Blood is a riveting read, in any case—I would recommend it.
-Personally, I am now more intrigued by the whole “true crime” genre (which actually sprung up after this work was published).
-Maybe I’ll check out some more Krakauer.
-Anyway, I was flipping through In Cold Blood again yesterday, this time to investigate its connections with the novel No Country for Old Men (in terms of rural setting, ethics at play, etc.), which I’m looking to explore a bit in an upcoming essay.
+I was flipping through it again yesterday, this time to investigate its connections with Cormac McCarthy’s No Country for Old Men (in terms of rural setting, ethics at play, etc.).
 I happened to notice that at the beginning of my edition of In Cold Blood, some of Capote’s other novels are advertised, including Breakfast at Tiffany’s.
 An excerpt of a Time Magazine review of his novella discussing the heroine, Holly Golightly, was included.
-“She’s the hottest kitten ever to hit the keys of Truman Capote,” it stated.
-“She’s a cross between a grown-up Lolita and a teen-age Auntie Mame… aline and a little afraid in a lot of beds she never made.”
-Having just read the novella in school, and Vladimir Nabokov’s Lolita this past summer, I found the phrase “grown-up Lolita” particularly intriguing.
-Further research online revealed that the connection between the two protagonists, Holly and Lolita, seems to have not been fully explored, and I thought it was worth contemplating a bit here.
+“She’s the hottest kitten ever to hit the keys of Truman Capote,” it stated, “a cross between a grown-up Lolita and a teen-age Auntie Mame… aline and a little afraid in a lot of beds she never made.”
+Having just read the novella, and Vladimir Nabokov’s Lolita this past summer, I found the phrase “grown-up Lolita” particularly intriguing.
+Further research online revealed that the connection between the two protagonists, Holly and Lolita, seems to have not been fully explored, and I thought it was worth contemplating in greater detail here.

 Lolita later dies in childbirth, so we do not see the more lasting, psychological effects of the abuse much beyond that.
 But with Holly Golightly, we do see the aftereffects.
-The little-discussed trauma of child marriage and sexual abuse and the unimaginable pain and loss of innocence that go along with them are the very reason she reinvents, constantly, but forever in futility.
-First, she runs to Hollywood, seeing in acting, a socially acceptable profession of reinvention for women, an opportunity to push away her pain forever.
-However, as an actress, she would need to be “managed” and taken care of, by producers and agents (O.J.
-Berman) and other men.
-Having just emerged from an environment in which she was “taken care of” by being forced into teen marriage as, quite sadly, a respite from a childhood filled with abuse, this is of course unbearable.
-The “wild thing” once again runs, this time to New York, where she rejects stability, masquerading on the edge of danger with the Russian roulette she plays each night with powder room men, or visiting a drug dealer in prison for weekly chats.
+The little-discussed trauma of child marriage and sexual abuse and the unimaginable pain and loss of innocence that go along with them are the very reason she reinvents, forever in futility.
+First, she runs to Hollywood, seeing in acting—a socially acceptable profession of reinvention for women—an opportunity to push away her pain forever.
+However, as an actress, she would need to be “managed” and taken care of, by producers, agents (O.J.
+Berman), and other men.
+Having just emerged from an environment in which she was “taken care of” by being forced into teen marriage as a tragic respite from a childhood filled with abuse, this is understandably unbearable.
+The “wild thing” once again runs, this time to New York—where she rejects stability, masquerading on the edge of danger through the Russian roulette she plays each night with powder room men, or in visiting a drug dealer for weekly prison chats.
 She chases control (like Lolita, with the bribes), constantly giving out roles for her male acquaintances to play—“serve me a drink, lend me your key, answer to the name of Fred,” she commands enticingly.
-She increases her allure by creating a game, of sorts, one that allows her to pull all of the strings.
-She needs to do this, to be able to live with the violation that characterizes her past, that which Lolita also experiences.
+She increases her allure by creating a game, of sorts—one that allows her to pull all of the strings.
+She needs to do this, to be able to live with the violation that characterizes her past—that which Lolita also experiences.
 In a way, Holly’s story, given the time of her life in which we see her in Capote’s novella, could most certainly serve as a continuation of Lolita’s own.
 She really is a “grown-up Lolita.”

-Published three years apart, both Lolita and Breakfast at Tiffany’s also offer very interesting, different views of America at the time.
-Capote tends to focus on New York, the epicenter of the country; for Holly, it is in that city, and that city alone, where her persona can go unnoticed for its falseness, and even be widely accepted, allowed to throw fabulous parties, string along oodles of men, keep up a reputation as a starlet, jump bail, and then leave and be forgotten almost immediately by the vast majority of people.
+Published three years apart, both Lolita and Breakfast at Tiffany’s also offer very interesting, but wildly different views of America at the time.
+Capote tends to focus on New York, the epicenter of the country; for Holly, it is in that city and that city alone where her persona can go unnoticed for its falseness and even be widely accepted!
+She throws fabulous parties, strings along oodles of men, keeps up a reputation as a starlet, jumps bail, and then leaves and is forgotten almost immediately by the vast majority of people.
 For reinventresses like Holly, for immigrants looking to become Americans, for the endless amounts of people coming there to escape their pasts, Capote makes it clear that New York is the perfect mask.
-The city, too, is a kindred spirit; it’s Holly herself who says, “they must see this, these lights, the river—I love New York, even though it isn’t mine, the way something has to be, a tree or a street or a house, something, anyway, that belongs to me because I belong to it” (19).
+The city is a kindred spirit; it’s Holly herself who says, “they must see this, these lights, the river—I love New York, even though it isn’t mine, the way something has to be, a tree or a street or a house, something, anyway, that belongs to me because I belong to it” (19).
 That is Capote’s vision, and one that has stood the test of time.

-Nabokov, on the other hand, characterizes the greater American landscape, using Part Two of the novel, where Humbert Humbert takes Lolita across the country on a “road trip,” to do so.
+Nabokov, on the other hand, characterizes the greater American landscape.
+This mainly occurs in Part Two of the novel, where Humbert Humbert takes Lolita across the country on a “road trip” (note: really, he kidnaps her).
 In my opinion, this, along with his absolutely stunning prose, is the real value in his controversial Lolita.
-Nabokov’s portrayal of the American Roadside no doubt heavily draws from a road trip he took with his wife Vera across the country, “through the open expanses of the Appalachians, the small towns of Tennessee and Arkansas, the deserts of New Mexico and Arizona” (Haven).
+Nabokov’s portrayal of the American Roadside no doubt heavily draws from a road trip he took with his wife Vera across the country. “through the open expanses of the Appalachians, the small towns of Tennessee and Arkansas, the deserts of New Mexico and Arizona” (Haven).
 His descriptions of the landscape in the novel, in Humbert Humbert’s voice, are incredibly detailed and vivid.
 He writes: “We came to know—nous connûmes, to use a Flaubertian intonation—the stone cottages under enormous Chateaubriandesque trees, the brick unit, the adobe unit, the stucco court, on what the Tour Book of the Automobile Association describes as ‘shaded’ or ‘spacious’ or ‘landscaped’ grounds.”
-He also extensively describes American motels, which he and Lolita stay in frequently: “Nous connûmes (this is royal fun) the would-be enticements of their repetitious names—all those Sunset Motels, U-Beam Cottages, Hillcrest Courts, Pine View Courts, Mountain View Courts, Skyline Courts, Park Plaza Courts, Green Acres, Mac’s Courts.”
-In the novel itself, motels, locations where people up and leave frequently, serve to detach Humbert Humbert’s actions from society’s moral compass—with them, the two don’t settle down anywhere, and therefore, Humbert Humbert is free to define his own criteria for relationships and continue to live in the hidden dream where what he does to Lolita is acceptable.
+He also extensively describes the American motels in which he and Lolita stay frequently: “Nous connûmes (this is royal fun) the would-be enticements of their repetitious names—all those Sunset Motels, U-Beam Cottages, Hillcrest Courts, Pine View Courts, Mountain View Courts, Skyline Courts, Park Plaza Courts, Green Acres, Mac’s Courts.”
+In the novel itself, motels—locations where people up and leave frequently—serve to detach Humbert Humbert’s actions from society’s moral compass; with them, the two don’t settle down anywhere, and therefore, Humbert Humbert is free to define his own criteria for relationships and continue to live in the hidden dream where what he does to Lolita is acceptable.
 The description is even more so a valuable account of what motels, the populist American invention, looked like in Nabokov’s eyes—the eyes of a Russian outsider, an émigré.
 It’s fascinating to contemplate this vision in conjunction with Capote’s.
 Both authors offer different portraits of America, but with intertwined heroines.